EpicEric/sandhole/book/src/configuration.md

 In some scenarios, it makes more sense to authenticate users dynamically with a password, rather than manually adding public keys to a directory.

-For such use cases, you can provide a URL to `--password-authentication-url`.
-This should be running an HTTP or HTTPS service which accepts a POST request with a JSON body containing the user's credentials, and returns 2xx on successful authentication.
-This is what the JSON payload looks like:
+In order to support this, you can provide a URL to `--password-authentication-url`.
+This should be running an HTTP or HTTPS service, which must accept a JSON POST request containing the user's credentials as follows:

 ```json
 {